DavidThomas-coder/DavidThomas-coder/README.md

 Full-Stack Engineer and Developer
 ---------------------------------

 Hey there!
 I'm a Full-Stack Engineer and Developer, recently graduated from @LaunchAcademy.
-I have over 7 years of data analytics experience using SQL, and I attended Launch Academy to supplement that knowledge with direct programming experience.
+I have over 7 years of data analytics experience using SQL, and I attended Launch Academy to supplement that experience with more direct programming knowledge.

 I was trained in full-stack web development using JavaScript, React.js, Express and Node.js and I'm excited to keep learning more!